aritang/aritang.github.io/rideshare-sim/README.md

 # Rideshare Platform Simulation

-A live, animated agent-based market simulation of two competing rideshare platforms (Uber vs. Lyft).
+A live, animated agent-based market simulation of two competing rideshare platforms (Platform 1 vs. Platform 2).
 Built for a business school presentation — runs entirely in the browser with no backend.

 ## How to run